uozuAho/blog/content/blog/20230330_making_csharp_go_fast.md

     loading="lazy" />
 </figure>

 A player is currently in Melbourne.
-There are three disease cubes in Hobart.
+There is a high level of 'red' disease in Hobart, represented by the three disease cubes there.
 There's a research station in Sydney.
 The objective for all players in the game is to cure all diseases before they run rampant across the world.
 Diseases are cured by players at research stations, by spending cards that they pick up at the end of each turn.

 In the scenario above, the player has a decision to make:
 - go to Hobart to treat the red disease, before an outbreak occurs and spreads